Parthsadaria/NexuAI/README.md

 # 🤖 KaamChorGPT By Parth Sadaria

 KaamChorGPT is an AI-powered assistant capable of performing various tasks on your computer.
-Whether you want to open applications,SEnd Email,And Do Simple Tasks...
+Whether you want to open applications,Send Email,And Do Simple Tasks...
 KaamChorGPT is here to help. 🚀

 ## KaamChorGPT is Still in A Young Stage So it is Quite Dumb For Now :-) 👀
 ## Features